phoenix-rtos/phoenix-rtos-doc/libc/functions/c/chdir.part-impl.md

  * `ELOOP` - More than `SYMLOOP_MAX` symbolic links were encountered during resolution of the _path_ argument.
-`ENAMETOOLONG`

-The length of a pathname exceeds `PATH_MAX`, or pathname resolution of a symbolic link produced an intermediate result with a length that exceeds `PATH_MAX`.
+ * `ENAMETOOLONG` - The length of a pathname exceeds `PATH_MAX`, or pathname resolution of a symbolic link produced an intermediate result with alength that exceeds `PATH_MAX`.

 ## Tests